endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 Didn't mean to beat you over the head with all of those confusion matrices back in week 13.
 I'm referring to the true positives, false positives, etc. of the home/favorite picks.
 Now, I don't regret bringing it up mind you but I realize I may have left you hanging, which was partly by design.
 Whether you were confused (pun'd!) or wanted more the following is meant to resolve either situation.

-To better summarize the performance of our game classifiers we will use the <a href="https://en.wikipedia.org/wiki/Receiver_operating_characteristic" target="_blank">ROC curve</a>.
-A classifiers performance is mapped as it's true positive rate against its false positive rate, whereby a 45° line is drawn from the bottom left to the upper right hand corner.
+To better summarize the performance of our game classifiers we will use a variation on the <a href="https://en.wikipedia.org/wiki/Receiver_operating_characteristic" target="_blank">ROC curve</a>.
+Here a classifier's performance is determined by mapping it's true positive rate against its false positive rate.
+A 45° line is drawn from the bottom left to the upper right hand corner as a guide.
 This line represents a random classifier, a.k.a. a coin flip.
 If your classifier does not get above this threshold you're in trouble.
 A quick look at the confusion matrices I mentioned earlier shows that each of the pick sources avoided the ignominy of falling below this threshold.
 At least up until then they had.

 Those week 13 numbers were an aggregate up to that point in the season however.
 Breaking out the picks into weekly performance provides a more mixed picture.
 More than a few times we see our experts and models under performing.